 Your first visit to Counseling Services is referred to as the "intake appointment," and it generally lasts from 25 to 30 minutes.
 Counseling Services sets aside time every day to see first-time clients.
 Intake appointments are first come first serve.
 During the Intake appointment, you will meet with a counselor to discuss your concerns, and you and your counselor will select the best resources for your difficulties.

 If the level of services offered at Counseling Services seems sufficient to help you resolve your concerns and if you decide to continue counseling, your counselor will schedule a second appointment.
 If the counselor determines that you would be better served by another agency, he or she will make a referral to an appropriate resource in the community.

 Same Day Appointment

-If you are experiencing a crisis or urgent mental health need and can't wait until the next Intake Day or your regularly scheduled appointment, please call and request a Same Day Appointment.
+If you are experiencing a crisis or urgent mental health need and can't wait until your regularly scheduled appointment, please call and request a Same Day Appointment.
 Every day, Counseling Services reserves time for these 20-30 minute appointments.

 Number of Appointments

 The services we provide to students are time-limited.
 Students may receive up to ten appointments during an academic year for individual or couples counseling.
 An extension may be granted if the therapist and student decide more than ten appointments are necessary.
 Group therapy does not count toward the ten-session limit.

 You may request to change therapists if you prefer to work with another counselor.
 You are encouraged to discuss this option with your counselor during the intake or shortly thereafter.
 If you return to Counseling Services in the future and prefer to work with someone other than your previous counselor, you should tell the administrative assistant when you make an appointment.